 Buying a new home, rather than an existing one, does not always mean it is free of problems.
 In fact, construction defects in condominiums and new homes are likely more common than you think.
 With that said, undisclosed problems with your home are not always easy to spot.
 Many defects are not discovered during escrow, but become apparent over time after you move in.
+However if you’re wanting a brand new home that you know will have minimal defects, you may want to look into new construction homes.

 A few examples of the many types of construction defects include: